ericfortis/web-projects/README.md

-# Projects for learning web programming
+# Projects for learning Web Frontend Programming

 These projects are coded in plain JavaScript, CSS, and HTML.